 Try a different tea with for each course, sandwiches, scones and sweet treats.
 For those who enjoy black tea, try the Langham Blend without milk!
 Best had with the sandwiches, you will be pleasantly surprised.
 With the sweet treats the Silk Road blend, which is a Chinese silver needle white tea is a perfect accompaniment with very delicate flavours.
 There is even a special ‘Children’s blend’ tea which has fruity rooibos and is completely caffeine free!

-The exquisite sweet treats created by Cherish Finden, the head pastry chef and her team demonstrate the time and effort taken to create intricate designs.
 What is fabulous about the entire selection here is that there is actual ‘cake’ and not just mini desserts.
 The selection changes every season and for special occasions.
 Tea at the Langham offers exceptional service with 160 covers a day and five sittings to choose from, there is no limit to your enjoyment here.

-A lovely, unique, location, near the Round Pond in Hyde Park, just a few yards away from the entrance to Kensington Palace.
+Lovely, unique, location, near the Round Pond in Hyde Park, just a few yards away from the entrance to Kensington Palace.
 Built in the early 1700s for Queen Anne as a sort of greenhouse for her gardening, but evolved into a dining house that was used for various parties and entertaining.
 There is a beautiful pathway leading up to the Orangery and the interior has intricate carved detailing and arched doorways.
 Having tea here is relaxed and the service is impeccable.

 This hidden gem in the heart of the City offers a unique take on a quintessential aftertoon tea.
 Quirky live entertainment ranging from burlesque and cabaret acts to magicians and live music.
 Expect something provocative!
 Look out for Miss Tina Turner the tea-lady!
 A fun afternoon, with great audience participation in certain acts.
 The tea is served in quirky teapots and vintage China all adding to the unique, decadent ambience at Volupte.
 Try the irresistibly quirky dessert themed cocktails from the Bon Bon Bar which are a great match with the tea delights.
 Try the ‘What Women Want’ cocktail or the ‘Liquid Tiramisu’ both absolutely delicious.

-A unique gem found in Little Venice, this café is inside a boat on the canal with seating around the tow path.
+A unique gem found in Little Venice, this is inside a boat on the canal with seating around the tow path.
 Reasonably priced cream tea, with calming views of Little Venice.